 Discover the highlights of South Africa with a rail journey on the luxurious Blue Train from Pretoria to Cape Town.

-- 2 nights aboard the iconic Blue Train
+- Rail travel on the iconic Blue Train (2 nights on train)

-- Scenic excursion on the Flying Dutchman Railroad
+- Scenic rail excursion on the Flying Dutchman Railroad

 - Hotel accommodations for 7 nights